NadaSerag/role-playing-game/README.md

 # Role-Playing-Game (RPG)
-A simple system for a text-based role-playing game (RPG) using OOP principles in Go It supports different character Structs with the attributes (name, health, strength, defense and magic) and allow characters to equip 2 types of things: weapons and armors
+A simple system for a text-based role-playing game (RPG) using OOP principles in Go It supports different character Structs:
+With the attributes
+- name
+- health
+- strength
+- defense
+- and magic
+Allowing characters to equip 2 types of tools:
+- weapons
+- armors